 The Paris Agreement on climate change became law in November 2016.
 This agreement represents a near-global commitment to take action to keep the global temperature rise to well below 2°C over pre-industrial levels and to end global emissions of greenhouse gases by the end of the century.
-World governments are now gathered to figure out how they are going to put the Paris Agreement into practice.

 Both Canada’s Commissioner of the Environment and Sustainable Development and UN Environment have indicated that Canada’s climate framework (released December 2016) is inadequate to meet even the weak target to reduce global greenhouse gas (GHG) emissions 30 per cent below 2005 levels by 2030.